seankanderson/Docker-for-Windows/readme.md

 * _Note: You can also install a native docker windows service instead of the Docker for Windows program.
 I recommend saving that for a later session._

-If virtualization is enabled and working on your computer, Docker will install and start up in linux mode.
+If virtualization is enabled and working on your computer, **Docker will install and start up in linux mode**.
 Switch to Windows containers using the Docker system tray icon.
 Right-click the Docker whale icon.

 If you run into any blockers check out this document: